 SECTION 2.
 Amends Sections 502.1715(c) and (d), Transportation Code, as follows:

 (c) Requires fees, rather than fees on or after August 41, 2005, collected under this section to be deposited to the credit of the state highway fund.
 Authorizes, subject to appropriation, the money to be used by the Department of Public Safety (DPS), the Texas Department of Insurance (TDI), the Department of Information Resources (DIR), and the Texas Department of Transportation (TxDOT) to carry out Subchapter N, Chapter 601.

 (d) Requires DPS, TDI, DIR, and TxDOT to jointly adopt rules and develop forms necessary to administer this section.

 SECTION 3.
 Repealer: Section 502.1715(b) (regarding VERIFICATION PROGRAM), Transportation Code.

 SECTION 4.
-Requires DPS to select an agent required by Section 601.453, Transportation Code, as added by this Act, before December 31, 2005.
-Requires the agencies responsible for implementing Subchapter N, Chapter 601, Transportation Code, as added by this Act, to adopt rules and establish and publish a user guide clearly specifying requirements and procedures for providing information under the verification program under that subchapter not later than seven months before the full implementation of the program.
-Requires those implementing agencies to require full implementation of the financial responsibility verification program for vehicles covered under a personal automobile insurance policy before December 31, 2006, and implementation of that program for vehicles covered under a commercial insurance policy when the implementing agencies determine that implementation for vehicles covered under a commercial insurance policy is feasible.
+Requires DPS to select an agent required by Section 601.453, Transportation Code, as added by this Act, before December 31, 2005, and requires the agencies responsible for implementing Subchapter N, Chapter 601, Transportation Code, as added by this Act, to require full implementation of the financial responsibility verification program under that subchapter before September 1, 2006.

 SECTION 5.
 Effective date: September 1, 2005.